clarinsi/benchich/ner/README.md

  - standard Serbian
  - non-standard Serbian

-# Benchmark scores
+## Benchmark scores

-Benchmark scores were calculated only once per system and might differ slightly your results.
-Finetuning hyperparameters are listed in the json files, where applicable.
+Benchmark scores were calculated only once per system.
+Finetuning hyperparameters are listed in the json submission files, where applicable.

-## Standard Croatian
+### Standard Croatian

 The models are tested on the test split of [Croatian linguistic training corpus hr500k 2.0](http://hdl.handle.net/11356/1792).